jorritspee/Application-on-Nuts-Notified-Pull/README.md

 ## 1.1 Use cases

-The application on Nuts "TA Notified Pull on Nuts" is generic in nature and offers support for multiple use cases.
+The application on Nuts "Notified Pull" is generic in nature and offers support for multiple use cases.
 Examples of supported use cases are medical specialist referral (BgZ-referral), medication prescription and other cross-organizational workflow requests.
-Applying the application on Nuts "TA Notified Pull on Nuts" to a specific use case takes place on the basis of a use-case-profile.
+Applying the application on Nuts "Notified Pull" to a specific use case takes place on the basis of a use-case-profile.
 The use-case-profile is documented separately and describes, among other things, the governance, the information standards, the permitted authentication means, the permitted legal bases and the access policy of the use case.

 E.g. the Nuts-use-case-profile "[bgz-referral](https://github.com/jorritspee/nuts-use-case-profile-bgz-referral/blob/main/README.md)" describes how to use this specification in the context of a medical specialist referral (commonly reffered to in Dutch as a BgZ-verwijzing).